Learning Models over Relational Data using Sparse Tensors and Functional Dependencies: Introduction

 The main {\em computational challenge} posed by analytics over databases is the large number of records and of features in the training dataset.
 There are two types of features: continuous (quantitative) such as price and sales; and categorical (qualitative) such as colors, cities, and countries.\footnote{Most of the raw features we observed in datasets for retail applications are categorical.
 In several domains, such as statistical arbitrage~\cite{StatArb:2016}, it is common to derive many continuous features from categorical features.} While continuous features allow for aggregation over their domains, categorical features cannot be aggregated together.
 To accommodate the latter, the state-of-the-art approach is to one-hot encode their active domain: each value in the active domain of an attribute is encoded by an indicator vector whose dimension is the size of the domain.
 For instance, the colors in the domain $\{\mbox{red}, \mbox{green}, \mbox{blue}\}$ can be represented by indicator vectors $[1,0,0]$ for red, $[0,1,0]$ for green, and $[0,0,1]$ for blue.
 The one-hot encoding amounts to a relational representation of the training dataset with one new attribute per distinct category of each categorical feature and with wide tuples whose values are mostly 0.
 This entails huge redundancy due to the presence of the many 0 values.
-The one-hot encoding also blurs the usual database-theory distinction between schema and data, since the schema can become as large as the input database.
+The one-hot encoding also blurs the usual distinction between schema and data, since the schema can become as large as the input database.

-Closely related to the computational challenge is a {\em cultural challenge}: the feasibility of in-database analytics may be called into question.
-In terms of pure algorithmic performance, why would an in-database optimization algorithm be more efficient than an out-of-database optimization implementation, given the widely available pletho\-ra of tools and techniques for the latter?
+Closely related to the computational challenge is a {\em cultural challenge}: the feasibility of a tight integration of analytics and databases may be called into question.
+In terms of pure algorithmic performance, why would such an approach be more efficient than the common approach that decouples the computation of the training dataset from the learning task, given the widely available pletho\-ra of tools and techniques for the latter?